BenBenCHAK/HKUST_SmartCarSimulator/README.md

 ![Sample photo](readme_img/simple_demo.png)

 ## To-do list
-- markings on the track
 - really moving car camera
+- debug param panel view mode changing
 - camera projection view (i.e. fish eye stuff)
-- debug param panel view mode changing
 - car mass distribution, friction, size matching units
 - gradual change of motor speed
 - noise
+- different tracks and cars to choose
+- new command: reset simulation, this maybe useful for deep learning
 - **code refactoring and beautifying**
+- PID (PD Control as in setJointMotorControl2)

+## Q&A

 <!-- ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change. -->